-- (a) To be familiar with the national reports to be presented in his/her country group and the Coordinator's analysis; - (b) To record the essentials of the discussion of each of the national reports in his/her country group sessions; - (c) To identify topics and issues that are agreed by the country group to be "good practice"; - (d) To identify topics and issues that are agreed by the country group to be areas where follow-up at a subsequent Review Meeting would be desirable; - (e) To produce a report after each national presentation, summarizing the above items; - (f) To revise the report after discussions in the country group; - (g) To produce and present to plenary, a report that summarizes the discussions that took place in the country group during the Review Meeting and their conclusions; and - (h) To produce the above reports in accordance with the format, timing, and other details as directed by the General Committee.
+- (a) To be familiar with the National Reports to be presented in his/her Country Group and the Co-ordinator's analysis; - (b) To record the essentials of the discussion of each of the National Reports in his/her Country Group sessions; - (c) To identify topics and issues that are agreed by the Country Group to be Good Practices, Suggestions and Challenges; - (d) To highlight topics and issues that may be identified by the Country Group as overarching common issues; - (e) To identify topics and issues that are agreed by the Country Group to be areas where followup at a subsequent Review Meeting would be desirable; - (f) To produce a report after each national presentation, summarizing the above items; - (g) To revise the report after discussions in the Country Group; - (h) To produce and present to the Contracting Parties, a written report that summarizes the discussions that took place in the Country Group during the Review Meeting and their conclusions and that summarizes the overarching common issues identified by the Country

+- Group and to present an oral report in the plenary that summarizes the overarching common issues; and - (i) To produce the above reports in accordance with the format, timing, and other details as directed by the General Committee.

 II.6.
-Coordinator
+Co-ordinator

-- (a) To develop major themes and issues arising from these questions, comments, and answers that should be raised in the discussion in his/her country group; - (b) To do the above in accordance with the prescribed timetables and in agreed formats, and to follow up with national contact points when they seem likely to miss deadlines; and

-(c) To provide the country group officers with the above analysis so that they are well informed of the issues before the start of the Review Meeting.
+- (a) To develop major themes and issues arising from these questions, comments, and answers that should be raised in the discussion in his/her Country Group; - (b) To do the above in accordance with the prescribed timetables and in agreed formats, and to follow up with national contact points when they seem likely to miss deadlines; and - (c) To provide the Country Group officers with the above analysis so that they are well informed of the issues before the start of the Review Meeting.